habibsnippets/Rasengan-XL/README.md

 The fine-tuning focused on more stable weight updates.

-Hardware Setup

-The experiments were performed on limited VRAM environments such as:

-NVIDIA Tesla T4 (16GB)

-Kaggle GPUs

-Various memory optimization strategies such as:
+### Various memory optimization strategies such as:

 Gradient checkpointing